Home/Blog/How to upload files using AJAX: Build a JavaScript AJAX file upload script

 Step 1.
 Creating an HTML form

-Create a folder for the project (e.g., AJAX-upload) in your website’s root directory (usually it’ll be something like public_html, htdocs, or www), and then create a new index.html file there.
+Create a new directory for the project (e.g., AJAX-upload) in your website’s root directory (usually it’ll be something like public_html, htdocs, or www), and then create a new index.html file there.

-Copy & paste the following file-uploading code into your newly created file.
-It is a straightforward form with a file select input and a submit button:
+This is an HTML form with a file select input and a submit button:

 <!DOCTYPE html>